 Anne’s fiction, poetry, essays and book reviews have been published by The University of Alberta Press, Frontenac House, House of Blue Skies, and Thistledown Press; in magazines and journals such as Alberta Views, Geist, and Other Voices; and online with Brick Books, CBC Canada Writes, Geist, and Wax Poetry and Art.

-Her latest book, a collection of poetry titled, Falling Backwards Into Mirrors, will be released by Inanna Publications in fall 2019.
+Her latest book, a collection of poetry titled, Falling Backwards Into Mirrors, was released by Inanna Publications in October, 2019.

 Here is some background from Anne about the (M)othering project…